microsoft/Quantum/samples/runtime/qpic-simulator/README.md

 - The Microsoft [Quantum Development Kit](https://docs.microsoft.com/quantum/install-guide/).

-### Note

-This sample only works with version 0.11.2006.403 of the QDK.

 ## Running the Sample

 This sample can be run in a number of different ways, depending on your